vals-productions/sqlighter/README.md

 ### iOS code

-iOS impementation is identical.
+iOS impementation is mirror-like.

-If you work on iOS only project but would like to have some freedom to add Android platform to your implementation in the future, it also might make sense to use SQLighter as your iOS SQLite library because of its logical compatibility.
+If you work on iOS only project but would like to have some freedom to add Android platform to your implementation in the future, it also might make sense to use SQLighter because of its logical compatibility.

 Below is iOS code snippet that executes and processes SQL SELECT query.
-It is easy to see that this code is J2ObjC compatible Objective C carbon copy of similar java code from one of the above examples.
+It is easy to see that this code is J2ObjC compatible Objective C carbon copy of similar java code from one of the above SQL statements.

 ``` objc
 id<SQLighterDb> db = [[Bootstrap getInstance] getDb];